sokolj1/minimal-mistakes/_posts/2018-07-22-Predicting-Heart-Disease-with-Machine-Learning.md

 * Percentiles help identify the range for most or all of the data.
 * Measure correlation and central tendency of the data.

-3. Required accuracy
+3. Required accuracy: bias-variance tradeoff

-Bias-variance tradeoff
 Bias: error from assumptions in the learning algorithm
 * Models with low bias are usually more complex with more accurate fitting to the train dataset, but inadvertently creates large amounts of noise, making predictions less accurate.
 Models with high bias tend to be simple, but may not generalize well to unseen data.